JesseJabezArendse/AP_01/README.md

    It's plug and play :)

 ### For Linux
-   It's plug and play, hopefully (limited USB device access with a Virtual Machine, apologies) If not you'll be prompted to choose the COM Port for the Nucleo Board - one of the /dev/ttyACM's (you probably want to check which one appears when you plug it in)
+   Hopefully plug and play (limited USB device access with a Virtual Machine, apologies)

+   If not you'll be prompted to choose the COM Port for the Nucleo Board - one of the /dev/ttyACM's (you probably want to check which one appears when you plug it in before selecting it)

 ### For Mac: (plug and play funtionality pending)
    - Copy the .bin file of the model you are wanting to run into the F411 mass storage drive